-Stocks rebound from Monday's steep slide
+Stocks finish mixed with Fed meeting on tap

 |NASDAQ COMPOSITE INDEX

-The early gains come a day after the Dow fell by the most in two months amid worries over the health of China’s real estate sector and uncertainty over Fed policy.
+The choppy trade came a day after the Dow fell by the most in two months amid worries over the health of China’s real estate sector and uncertainty over Fed policy.
 Both the S&P and the Nasdaq suffered their biggest losses since May.

 Investors continue to monitor whether Beijing will step in to save embattled Chinese property developer Evergrande.
 A report from S&P Global Ratings said such action would only occur "if there is a far-reaching contagion causing multiple major developers to fail and posing systemic risks to the economy."

-Closer to home, the Federal Reserve kicks off its two-day policy meeting.
+Closer to home, the Federal Reserve kicked off its two-day policy meeting.
 Investors will be paying close attention to Wednesday’s decision, which may lay out the path for the central bank to begin tapering its asset purchases.

-In stocks, industrials, including Caterpillar Inc. and Freeport-McMoRan, were among the top gainers.
+In stocks, industrials, including Caterpillar Inc. and Freeport-McMoRan, were in focus following Monday's slide.

 |Ticker